sidestream-tech/dockerfiles/README.md

     - `chamber` is used to securely inject secrets into the deployment,
     - `helm` is used to deploy the application
     - image name: `sidestream/aws-cli-chamber-helm`
+- `ci-cd/aws-cli-chamber-helmsman`: `aws-cli` + `chamber`  + `helm` + `helmsman`  images and files in order to support our continuous delivery, where:
+    - `aws-cli` is used to connect to AWS infrastructure
+    - `chamber` is used to securely inject secrets into the deployment,
+    - `helm` is used to deploy the application
+    - `helmsman` is used as a desired state file tooling for helm
+    - image name: `sidestream/aws-cli-chamber-helmsman`
 - `ci-cd/docker-in-docker-chamber`: Docker-in-docker (dind) and `chamber` for docker build time configuration injection in CI/CD pipeline
     - image name: `sidestream/docker-in-docker-chamber`